 I loved how the Santa Candle turned out, so I wanted to try making a snowman candle.
 I thought he would be cute in a Mason Jar, with a bow tie and some buttons.
 And what better fragrance than peppermint for this snowy scented guy?
-He’s primative AND peppermint – ladies watch out!
+He’s primitive AND peppermint – ladies watch out!

-In case you missed the Santa Candle, here are the supplies and directions to make this all-natural candle.
+Here are the supplies and directions to make this all-natural candle.

 Plus a Bow Tie (I purchased mine on Etsy) and ribbon.

 1. You can use the wax melting pot as a double boiler, but my pans didn’t elevate it enough.
 So I used it as a triple boiler (water in the bottom pot only) and it worked just fine.
 Place the wax in the wax melting pot.

 2. While your wax is melting, take one of your wicks and give it a dab of hot glue in the bottom center of your container.
 The wicks I use are stiff, and have the metal piece on the bottom, but some places sell them differently.
 I like the stiff wicks because they are easier to center.

 3. How do you determine how much wax to melt?
 Size up the bars against the glass container you are using… and then double it.
 Not that I had to find that out the hard way or anything!
 I mean… hypothetically speaking of course.

 4. Remove from heat once the wax is entirely melted.
 The “real” candle makers use a thermometer to control the temperature and so they know when it’s properly melted.
 Um… liquid… I call that a clue.
 But I’m obviously an amateur.